If you're a fingerstyle player and you need a new set of strings for your nylon guitar, this is the guide for you.

 The Savarez string brand focuses heavily on traditional French craftsmanship to enhance the warmth of your strings.
 If you don't change your strings very often, these strings can be worth the extra investment.

 Savarez strings offer clear nylon trebles and precise windings for balanced tone.
-I don't think the material affected the sound negatively, so these strings are a solid bet for fingerstyle.
+They're highly prized by classical guitarists, so these strings are a solid bet for fingerstyle.
+However, I find them a bit pricey for the quality, and they don't offer as good of a bang for your buck as D'Addario.

 There's no denying the innovation and passion that Augustine brings to their guitar strings.
 Not only do they emphasize their unique nylon formulations, they also offer strings in various tensions.